Bow Room at Gray’s Court, York

 For a beautiful setting and eleven stunning bedrooms Gray’s Court is worth a punt just to sit in the grand rooms and enjoy a civilised retreat from the tourist/shopping.
 It’s a delightful place for a cup of tea (they no longer serve afternoon tea) or a cocktail and now they have the Bow Room restaurant to match the setting.

 There’s been a chef change at Gray’s Court since lockdown.
-Out goes Joe Clapham who gave us a stunning multi course menu in 2019, in comes Adam Jackson formerly of Marmadukes in York, latterly of the Feversham Arms in Helmsley and now here.
+Out goes Joe Clapham who gave us a stunning multi-course menu in 2019, out goes Paul Cosgriff to open his own bakery in York, in comes Adam Jackson formerly of Marmadukes in York, latterly of the Feversham Arms in Helmsley and now here.
 We have yet to report on Jackson’s menu, but we can confirm that this hidden gem is worth a visit no matter who runs the kitchen.